We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Winter is perpetually coming, which is why there is never a bad time to stock up on luxuriously warm winter hats.
 Though the notion that we lose half our body heat through the head might be a medical myth, wearing a hat does help retain heat and protect our extremities such as the ears, which are sure to suffer first when it comes to the cold.
 Leaving your noggin exposed can further constrict your body’s blood flow.
-Unlike other areas of the body, the head is lacking subcutaneous fat to keep it warm so an added layer of protection will insulate your noodle and keep you from shivering on your next walk home.
+Unlike other areas of the body (which you can also keep warm with our round-ups of the heated insoles, heated socks, and heated slippers, etc.), the head is lacking subcutaneous fat to keep it warm so an added layer of protection will insulate your noodle and keep you from shivering on your next walk home.

 - Best beanie: Patagonia Wool Pom Beanie

 - Best beanie runner-up: North Face Shinsky Beanie

 - Best beret: Laulhere Heritage Tradition French Beret

 - Best for exercise: Smartwool Merino Sport Beanie

 - Best for kids: ViGrace Winter Hat Set

 - Best budget: Carhartt Acrylic Beanie

 Best winter hats: Our picks